PickledGamer/Hardest-Game-Ever/README.md

 \
 https://marketplace.visualstudio.com/items?itemName=sumneko.lua

-get this shit and you good to go :)
+get this shtuff and you good to go :)